Cost Benefit Analysis of Industry 4.0

 Industry 4.0 encompasses the intelligent inter connectivity between automation, digitization, and data analytics.
 Manufacturers are in a race against time to gain a competitive advantage from Industry 4.0 investments.

 The Great Recession of 2007-09, as well as the Global Pandemic in 2020 has made companies realize the importance of planning and evaluating technology spend to be able to quantify the returns and create a sustainable environment to promote efficiencies and positive out comes.
 This has become a mandatory point during budget approvals for many manufacturers and large enterprises today prior to any technology related engagement.

 The Fourth Industrial Revolution has an impact on the entire manufacturing value chain through effective utilization of all data into valuable knowledge to improve competitiveness, into new insights to raise productivity, and build the basis for new business models enabling a smart, intelligent, efficient, and connected factory.

-Industry 4.0 digitises and integrates processes horizontally and vertically across the entire organisation, from product development and purchasing, through manufacturing, logistics and service.
-All data about operations processes, process efficiency and quality management, as well as operations planning are available real-time, supported and optimised in an integrated network.
+Industry 4.0 digitizes and integrates processes horizontally and vertically across the entire organization, from product development and purchasing, through manufacturing, logistics and service.
+All data about operations processes, process efficiency and quality management, as well as operations planning are available real-time, supported and optimized in an integrated network.